Matildenesheim/bachelor-acoustic-features-of-speech-in-depression/README.md

-# Bachelor: The sound of depression
+# Bachelor: The Sound of Depression
 bachelor, 2018: Investigation of acoustic features of speech in depression.

 Using acoustic features of speech to predict: